Arizona Labor Laws Guide

 COBRA laws

-Since COBRA applies only to companies with 20 or more employees, small businesses are left without a regulation of their own.
+Since COBRA applies only to companies with 20 or more employees, small businesses still need their own regulation.

-Mini-COBRA provides this aid to business owners with under 20 employees.
+For this purpose, Arizona’s Mini-COBRA law provides this aid to employees working in businesses with fewer than 20 employees.

-Through it, former employees can continue to use health coverage through their former employer for 18 months after termination, and after that, an additional 11 months in case of a disability.
+Through Mini-COBRA, former employees can continue to use health insurance through their former employer for 18 months after termination and an additional 11 months in case of a disability.

 Expense reimbursement laws

-Reimbursement for travel expenses in the State of Arizona applies only to public employees and officers, public institution employees, board members, or any other agency of the state.
+Reimbursement for travel expenses in Arizona applies only to public employees and officers, public institution employees, board members, or any other state agency.

-The law covers reimbursement of travel by air, motor vehicles or railroads, meal and lodging expenses, so long as the claims are submitted via appropriate forms.
+The law covers travel reimbursement by air, motor vehicles or railroads, meal, and lodging expenses, as long as the claims are submitted via appropriate forms.

 Arizona record-keeping laws